bbrowning/openshift-telemetry-playground/README.md

   docker.io/grafana/grafana:7.4.3
 ```

+If you get an error like `"container init caused: rootfs_linux.go:59: mounting \"sysfs\" to rootfs at \"/sys\" caused: operation not permitted": OCI permission denied"` when running the above command and you're using podman 3.x, make you need to `dnf install crun` and try again.

+### Verify the Data Hub data source

 Point your web browser at http://localhost:3000 and login with
 admin/admin.

-### Verify the Data Hub data source

 In Grafana, click Configuration (gear icon on left) -> Data Sources,
 select the Data Hub source, and click the Test button at the